-For a concise definition of the term, it is the fear of the oceans, seas, lakes, rivers, and other large bodies of water that people fear.
+A concise definition of the term is the fear of the oceans, seas, lakes, rivers, and other large bodies of water that people fear.

-Thalassophobia is real, it is the fear of a large body of water .
+Thalassophobia is accurate; it is the fear of a large body of water.
 This fear has nothing to do with gender or age.

-Thalassophobia is a Greek word “Thalassa”, which means fear of the oceans and “phobos”, which means fear or fear.
+Thalassophobia is a Greek word “Thalassa,” which means fear of the oceans, and “Phobos,” which implies anxiety or fear.

-A phobia is slightly different from fear, since the former is an intense and unjustified fear.
+A phobia is slightly different from fear since the former is intense and unjustified fear.

 Thalassophobia needs to be approached from the angle of its effect on people, so perhaps we can add that thalassophobia is fear of the ocean or fear of deep dark water and its associated and often exhibited natural features.